 But what if you didn’t suffer any physical injuries, and the only real damage was done to your poor car?
 This is where uninsured motorist and collision coverages come in.
 Unlike PIP, these aren’t required coverage, but rather are add-ons that you can choose to include with your policy.
 These can be particularly beneficial in the event of a hit and run, particularly if the other driver is never found.
 With these types of coverage, you can file a claim to recoup some or even all of your losses, as long as you can provide proof that another vehicle did, in fact, hit you (i.e., visible paint from another car, witness accounts, etc.)

 Okay, so what does all this mean for my monthly premiums?

-Even for St. Petersburg residents living in a no fault state such Florida, you may end up seeing an increase in your monthly premiums.
-If you choose to file a claim following a hit and run, your insurance company will look at all the factors involved not only in the accident, but also in terms of what type of coverage you have and what your driving history looks like.
-From there, they will assess their own risk in providing insurance to you, which will directly reflect in your monthly premiums.
+Even for St. Petersburg residents living in a no fault state such as Florida, you may end up seeing an increase in your monthly premiums.
+If you choose to file a claim following a hit and run, your insurance company will look at all the factors involved not only in the accident but also in terms of what type of coverage you have and what your driving history looks like.
+From there, they will assess their own risk in providing insurance to you, which will be directly reflected in your monthly premiums.
 For example, if you’ve filed several claims in the last couple of years, your insurance company will likely view you as a higher risk and may, therefore, increase your rates.
 However, if the hit and run is your first claim, they may be a bit more understanding and not adjust your rates at all.